Loader (computing): OS/360 and derivatives

 IEWFETCH can, thereby, load and relocate a load module of any practical size, and in the minimum possible time.

 Dynamic linkers

 Dynamic linking loaders are another type of loader that load and link shared libraries (like .so files, .dll files or .dylib files) to already loaded running programs.

+Where such shared libraries can be shared by multiple processes, with only one single copy of the shared code possibly appearing at a different (virtual) address in each process's address space, the code in the shared library is required to be relocatable, ie the library must only use self-relative or code segment base-relative internal addresses throughout.
+Some processor have instructions that can use self-relative code-references in order to facilitate this.